storytellerF/endpoint4k/.junie/guidelines.md

   - Ktor client: ktor:client (src/main/kotlin)
   - Ktor server: ktor:server (src/main/kotlin)
   - OkHttp client: okhttp:client (src/main/kotlin)
+  - http4k client: http4k:client (src/main/kotlin)
+  - http4k server: http4k:server (src/main/kotlin)
 - Test-only modules:
-  - ktor and okhttp at the root of each stack are test harness modules only.
+  - ktor, okhttp, and http4k at the root of each stack are test harness modules only.
 They must not contain production sources.
 Use only src/test/kotlin (and src/test/resources) in these modules for integration/e2e tests.
 - Do not place feature implementations under the test modules’ src/main.
 Keep all new functionality in the appropriate client/server submodule and cover it with tests under the corresponding test module’s src/test.
 - When adding new helpers:
   - Shared API definitions and types live in common.
   - Client-specific calling helpers belong to the respective *:client* module.
-  - Server-side route wiring belongs to ktor:server only.
+  - Server-side route wiring belongs to ktor:server and http4k:server only.